What is String Gauge?

 String Gauges by Music Genre

-It’s worth stating that string gauge is extremely subjective and you could potentially use almost any gauge for any genre.
-However, there are some general guidelines you can follow if you wish to create the associated sound with a particular musical style.
+It’s worth stating that string gauge preference is extremely subjective and you could use almost any gauge for any genre.
+However, there are some general guidelines you can follow if you want to create a classically associated sound to a musical style.

 Country and folk music often involves a lot of finger picking.
 Thinner strings provide better clarity and speed for the picking hand.
 Pop music suits lighter strings, too, as the sound is more focused on higher middle and treble frequencies than they are bass.

 Blues styles favour a lot of string bending.
 This is easiest to achieve using thinner strings.
 The thicker a string is, the more tension it holds.
-Light strings take less effort to bend.
-Popular guitarists such as Stevie Ray Vaughan, however, favoured thick strings to get warmer tone.
+So if you want to incorporate lots of bends into your playing, light string will be your best bet.
+On the other hand, famous blues guitarists like Stevie Ray Vaughan favoured thick strings to get warmer tone.

 Contemporary jazz guitar usually involves a lot of technical, fast playing and advanced techniques.
 A thin string gauge is ideal because you don’t have to put as much effort into fretting.
 Great if you’re playing lots of notes in quick succession.